by Tim Gilmore, 5/27/2017

 So we must watch carefully.
 The root of “ignorance” is “ignore.”
 The fruit is death.
 Pay careful attention.
 If attention is, indeed, something to be paid, then consider to what we owe it.
 If we pay not the attention we owe, we fall into debt, a debt that exacts itself, over and over, again and again, without conscience, without mercy.

 She was in her early 20s when she helped crash a Klan march and her image appeared in newspapers across the nation.

 Rose Marie, or “Ree” as many friends called her, died in 2005 of unspecified neurological causes at Shands Hospital, Jacksonville.
 She was 44.
 Everybody who knew her loved her.

 Her friends and family recall “the laughs we shared,” “cuttin’ up,” and being “partners in crime.”
 Her friend “Sugar Bear” owes “Reesee” her nickname, given because she was “always smiling.”
 Her friend Lorenzo says “Ree” “protected [him] as a child.”
 If not for “Ree,” he says, “I don’t know what I would’ve turned out to be.
 [She] kept me straight.
 I could come to her about anything and she took care of things for me.”
 Her friend Shaniqua says, “She always treated me with so much respect.
 She treated me like I was part of the family.”
 Her friend Ira calls her “the big sister I never had.”

-In the Associate Press Wire photos of 20 years earlier, of 35 years ago, you can still see glimpses of the beautiful spirit her friends and family recall.
+In those Associated Press wire photos, you can still see glimpses of the beautiful spirit her friends and family recall.
 Look again.

 The get-togethers on 26th Street were never the same, her friend Yolandra says.
 I dare say that after Rose Marie Seay, no Klan rally in Jacksonville was ever the same either.